This Christmas (2007 film): Plot

 It is the holiday season, and the Whitfields are celebrating together.
-The matriarch, Shirley Ann "Ma'Dere" Whitfield (Loretta Devine), and her boyfriend, Joe (Delroy Lindo) got joined by her six children: eldest child, Quentin, Jr. (Idris Elba) a musician who is always on the go and has not been home in 4 years, much like their father (Shirley's ex-husband) who abandoned them; eldest daughter, Lisa (Regina King), a housewife, her cheating husband, Malcolm Moore (Laz Alonso) and their two kids Tori & Keshon; the uppity one, Kelli (Sharon Leal), a Harvard grad visiting from New York; Claude (Columbus Short), a U.S. Marine; baby girl, Melanie "Mel" (Lauren London), seven-year college student accompanied by her boyfriend, Devan (Keith Robinson); and the youngest of the bunch, Michael "Baby" (Chris Brown), a photographer and aspiring musician.
+The matriarch, Shirley Ann "Ma'Dere" Whitfield (Loretta Devine), and her boyfriend, Joe (Delroy Lindo) were joined by her six children: eldest child, Quentin, Jr. (Idris Elba) a musician who is always on the go and has not been home in 4 years, much like their father (Shirley's ex-husband) who abandoned them; eldest daughter, Lisa (Regina King), a housewife, her cheating husband, Malcolm Moore (Laz Alonso) and their two kids Tori & Keshon; Kelli (Sharon Leal), a Harvard grad visiting from New York; Claude (Columbus Short), a U.S. Marine; baby girl, Melanie "Mel" (Lauren London), seven-year college student accompanied by her boyfriend, Devan (Keith Robinson); and the youngest of the bunch, Michael "Baby" (Chris Brown), a photographer and aspiring musician.

 It is Christmas Eve, and everyone is starting to arrive for dinner at 6:00.
 Problems arise soon after Malcolm prompts Lisa to suggest that they should all give up their share of their family-owned dry cleaners.
 Everyone else is against it, and an argument breaks out between Lisa and Kelli as a result.

 Soon after, Quentin arrives and talks to his family at the dinner table; upon seeing Joe, he becomes cold and rude towards him.
 In the kitchen, Mel informs Devan about Ma'Dere's ex-husband, "Senior", who left the family to pursue a musical career.
 Quentin finds Joe and threatens him again.
 When Joe leaves, Quentin plays Senior's piano in the garage.
 Claude attempts to sneak off to a club, causing Kelli, Quentin, and Mel to join him.
 They witness Baby singing "Try a Little Tenderness" there, and the family is astonished to find out he can sing.
-Kelli and Gerald (Mekhi Phifer) meet and are instantly attracted.
+Kelli and Gerald (Mekhi Phifer), an old school friend of Quentin’s, meet and are instantly attracted.
 Claude loses his temper with two men who attempt to hit on his (unbeknownst to the rest of the family) wife, Sandi (Jessica Stroup), and he pulls his gun out at the club, causing the Whitfields to flee.

 Baby convinces his siblings to keep his singing talent a secret at the house until he confronts Ma'Dere himself.
 The next day, the men look for a Christmas tree.
 Meanwhile, Kelli, Lisa, and Mel wrap presents, and Kelli confesses that she has slept with Gerald.
 Mel encourages Kelli to enjoy her fling, while Lisa chides her for being reckless.
 At the airport, Lisa becomes suspicious of Malcolm, who has to leave because of issues at his "job."
 Lisa comes home with Mo and Dude, two bookies Quentin owes money.
 They attempt to beat him until he tells them that a police car is nearby.